jezzicrux/jezzicrux.github.io/dressup_game/README.md

    - c.
 The inner background of the mannequin window will be background.png
    - d.
 There will be mannequin centered within the window
    - e.
 Three buttons will be place at the top on the border.
-         i.
-Eyes
+         - Eyes
-            - 1. When clicked there will be four eyes options ii.
-Nose
+            - When clicked there will be four eyes options
+         - Nose
-            - 1. When clicked there will be four nose options iii.
+            - When clicked there will be four nose options iii.
 Mouth
 1. When clicked there will be five mouth options
 f.
 A button will be located on the upper right side that will control the sound.
 (Toggle sound on and off)